 RF Controller and Breakaway Switch

 The Patriot 2 uses RF (radio frequency) to communicate between the controller in the RV and the braking unit in the towed vehicle.
-Using an accelerometer similar to a smartphone in the RF controller, the system senses braking in the RV and sends the signal to the braking unit which then applies proportional braking in the towed vehicle.
+Using an accelerometer similar to a smartphone, the system senses braking and then applies proportional braking in the towed vehicle.
 RF communication eliminates the need for additional cables running through the coach which makes for a straightforward install and set up.
-What can I say, I like things simple!
+Extremely simple!

 Installing The Patriot 2 Braking Unit